Fall 2019 Brochure

 2-Night, 6-Hour Defensive Driving

-This Department of Motor Vehicles approved program is sponsored by the Empire Safety Council.
+Completion of this DMV-approved Point and Insurance Reduction Program provides a 10% reduction, for three years of the motorist’s liability, no-fault and collision insurance premiums.
+The program is sponsored by the Empire Safety Council.
 Participants are required to bring with them their NYS driver’s license, a pen, and must attend both classes to complete the course requirements and receive credit.
-Please arrive ten minutes early to class.
+Please arrive ten minutes early to class to complete registration.